-Director: Stephen Norrinton
+Director: Stephen Norrington

-Actors: Wesley Snipes, Stephen Dorff, Kris Kristofferson, N’Bushe Wright
+Actors: Wesley Snipes, Stephen Dorff, Kris Kristofferson

 Review Author: Tony

 Another stand out aspect of Blade is that it was made as an R rated film and it’s under this rating that it thrives.
-Today’s superheroes have mass appeal so studios tend to present them in a more teen friendly manner.
+Today’s superheroes have mass appeal, so studios tend to present them in a more teen friendly manner.
 That is why we don’t see Wolverine dicing his opponents into bloody pieces.
 Blade is bloody and gory because it needs to be, vampires are vicious creatures and disposing of them is dirty work and Blade certainly has a flare for showing us.
 Blood and limbs paint the walls in Blade, bodies burn and disintegrate and it’s a delight to watch.
-Blade’s gadgets are great as they both suit the vampire lore but also look very cool; any excuse to have a samurai sword in a film is fine by me.
-Blade is a dark film both visually and thematically and if you want a gory gritty superhero film then look no further.
+Blade’s gadgets are great as they both suit the vampire lore but also look awesome; any excuse to have a samurai sword in a film is fine by me.
+Blade is a dark film both visually and thematically and if you want a gory gritty superhero film, then look no further.

 Kris Kristofferson’s Wheeler is superb as the mentor/sidekick; he’s got some of the best lines and thrives as the loveable, miserable old bastard.
 N’Bushe Wright as Dr. Karen Jenson is how a female should be portrayed in an action film, sure Blade helps her but she’s no damsel in distress making her own choices and helping our protagonist save the day.
 It’s great that her character doesn’t become a simple plot device like a love interest, instead her character is very much central to the story and it’s finale.

 I would definitely recommend anyone who is a fan of the comic book genre and action films to give Blade a watch.
-It’s got both style and substance in spades and is probably the biggest contributor to your favourite superhero film in the last 17 years.
+It’s got both style and substance in spades and is probably the biggest contributor to your favourite superhero film in the last 20 years.